jacksonthall22/SAN-strings/README.md

     - If there is any truthy bit in `from_square`'s rank and also in `from_square`'s file, this move can require a full-square discriminator

 ### Intuitive explanations
-To really understand the code below, we need to understand the algorithm a human uses to determine whether a move from a `from_square` to a `to_square` might require a file, rank, and/or full-square discriminator.
+To really understand the code in this repo, we need to understand the algorithm a human uses to determine whether a move from a `from_square` to a `to_square` might require a file, rank, and/or full-square discriminator.

 First we should consider that if moving from `from_square` to `to_square` is a legal move, then even if there is another piece of the same type and color on the ray which extends